 For $50, their ad set could be optimized by Facebook Learning.
 But the Facebook ads delivery system will be targeting people who are likely to click on their link or add something to their cart, not people who are most likely to make a purchase.

-Link click ad sets bring you people at the top of the sales funnel.
+Link click ad sets bring you people to the top of the sales funnel.
 They may have some interest in what you’re selling, but these people aren’t committed buyers.
 Ad campaigns optimized for purchases target people near the bottom of the sales funnel.
 These people want your product and are looking for someone who is selling it.

 When I am aiming for sales, I have had better luck optimizing for purchases, even if the ad set goes to Learning Limited.
-An ad targeted toward 20, 30, or 40 purchases will usually perform better than one targeted to link clicks or add to cart.
+An ad targeted toward 20, 30, or 40 purchases will usually perform better than one targeted to link clicks or add to cart

 Do Active Ads Do Better Than Learning Limited Ads?